iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 1 reviews"/>
 </p>

+> I think this ap was a good idea but it is wasnt letting me know when i come in contact with a infected person.
+I know lots of people who had covid and not once did this ap alert me.
+It seems people who got covid never used the ap to let other people know they have it.
+Great idea with the ap, just people just dont give a darn to let people knowthey are infected.
+Sorry i deleted this ap.
+Maybe when they can figure out how to get people to use it when they are possitive of covid and then i will use<br> :date: __2021-02-06 16:46:49__

+> Always buzzing, and very disturbing<br> :date: __2021-02-06 02:11:23__

+> App doesn't work.
+I have received 7 different verification codes and called MDH about a dozen times now.
+None of the codes worked.
+I have tried on two different phones, but I haven't ever got it to work on either.
+I have zero confidence that this app actually does anything at all.<br> :date: __2021-01-31 20:11:44__

 > It's an app that will track YOU even when it's off.
 Supreme Court ruled that they cannot track you without a Search Warrant.
 This popped up on my new phone...unrequested!<br> :date: __2021-01-28 06:07:15__

 > Oh noes a virus whose average age of death is higher than the average life expectancy!
 Quick, embrace technocommunism and report undesirables to authorities for medical confinement in a *cough* gulag.
 What could go wrong?
 Are you afraid yet?
 Have you consented to give all private property rights over to the state yet?
 Hello, 911?
 I'd like to report someone not living in fear of this common cold Trump and Giuliani beat in 72 hours.<br> :date: __2021-01-25 00:03:41__